mahmoodlab/Patch-GCN/docs/README.md

 <img src='Fig2_Heatmap.png' width='1000px' align='center' />

 ### 3. Training-Validation Splits
-For evaluating the algorithm's performance, we randomly partitioned each dataset using 5-fold cross-validation.
+For evaluating the algorithm's performance, we randomly partitioned each dataset using 5-fold cross-validation (at the patient level).
 Splits for each cancer type are found in the [splits/5foldcv](https://github.com) folder, which each contain `splits_{k}.csv` for k = 1 to 5.
 In each `splits_{k}.csv`, the first column corresponds to the TCGA Case IDs used for training, and the second column corresponds to the TCGA Case IDs used for validation.
 Alternatively, one could define their own splits, however, the files would need to be defined in this format.
 The dataset loader for using these train-val splits are defined in the [get_split_from_df](https://github.com/miccai2021anon/2410/blob/f9d0befe164d52d1f5ad7217618b99d261511162/datasets/dataset_survival.py#L173) function in the [Generic_WSI_Survival_Dataset](https://github.com/miccai2021anon/2410/blob/f9d0befe164d52d1f5ad7217618b99d261511162/datasets/dataset_survival.py#L20) class (inherited from the PyTorch Dataset class).

 ### 4. Running Experiments